luizec/CheckPoint-AppSec_-_K8S-demo/README.md

   * eksWorkerRole: AWS Service (EC2) with attached AmazonEKSWorkerNodePolicy, AmazonEC2ContainerRegistryReadOnly, AmazonEKS_CNI_Policy, AmazonEBSCSIDriverPolicy policies

 In terraform.tfvars add the AWS region you want the cluster is deployed to, AK and SK for authentication

+lIf TLS is enabled for the Ingress, a Secret containing the certificate and key must also be provided in secret-juice.yam:

+  apiVersion: v1
+  kind: Secret
+    namespace: foo
+  data:
+    tls.crt: <base64 encoded cert>
+    tls.key: <base64 encoded key>
+  type: kubernetes.io/tls